 The next expansion was completed before the 1980 season, when the third decks were added.
 With this addition the grandstands towered over the playing field.
 The original grass field was replaced by Astroturf in 1970 but reverted back to grass before the 1996 season.
 A $32.9 million expansion and renovation project was completed before the 1999 season.
 The original stands on the north side that formed the horseshoe were removed and a new massive three tier grandstand was built.
 This section, known as “The Zone” houses luxury suites, club seats, and the Texas A&M sports museum.
 This increased the seating capacity to 82,600 with three, 3-tier grandstands located located on the north, east and west sides of the field.

 In February 2013 Texas A&M unveiled plans to expand Kyle Field, making it one of the largest stadiums in the country.
-The $425 million expansion enclosed Kyle Field pushing the capacity to 102,512, making it the largest stadium in the SEC and the third largest in college football.
+The $425 million expansion enclosed Kyle Field pushing the capacity to 102,512, making it the largest stadium in the SEC and one of the largest in college football.
 The two phases project was completed over two years.
 The first phase, completed by the 2014 season included demolition and reconstruction of the first deck on the east side, the addition of a roof covering the east side upper deck, construction of the south endzone seating structure and the largest videoboard in sports at 47 feet tall by 163 feet wide.
 Phase two was completed by the 2015 season and included demolition and reconstruction the entire west side of the stadium and completed construction of the south side of Kyle Field.
 The home of the Aggies is now one of the most intimidating stadiums in the country.